 Meta facebook tracking pixel

-About 95 percent of bladder cancers are classified as transitional cell carcinomas (also called urothelial carcinomas) which arise from the cells that line the inside of the bladder.
-Transitional cell carcinomas can also arise from cells in other places along the urinary tract, including the inner lining of the kidneys, the ureters and the urethra.
+About 95 percent of bladder cancers are classified as “urothelial carcinoma” (previously called transitional cell carcinoma), meaning that the cancer (carcinoma) arises mostly from the cells that line the inside of the bladder.
+Urothelial carcinomas can also arise from cells in other places along the urinary tract, including the inner lining of the kidneys, the ureters and the urethra.

-In approximately 70 percent of transitional cell carcinomas, the cancer is contained within the superficial lining of the bladder.
-The remaining cases are classified as “muscle invasive,” meaning that the cancer cells have spread beyond the inner lining of the bladder into the muscle layer.
-There is a risk that once the bladder cancer has reached the muscle layer, it could spread to other parts of the body.
+In approximately 70 percent of urothelial carcinomas, the cancer is contained within the superficial lining of the bladder.
+The remaining cases are classified as “muscle invasive,” meaning that the cancer cells have spread beyond the inner lining of the bladder into the muscle layer or has spread outside the bladder.

-The course of treatment for bladder cancer is often determined after consultations with a urologist (a doctor who specializes in treating the urinary system), a medical oncologist and a radiation oncologist.
+The course of treatment for bladder cancer is often determined after consultations with a urologist, a medical oncologist and a radiation oncologist.
 Each doctor brings a perspective unique to their specialty.

 If the cancer cells are non-invasive (contained within the lining of the bladder), the treatment approach is decided with a number of factors in mind, including what was seen on the diagnostic imaging tests and other health issues the person may have.